Ioan-Aurel Pop: Biography

-He gained his Ph.D in history in 1989, with a thesis on "The Cenesial Assemblies of Transylvania in the 14th-16th centuries".
+He gained his Ph.D. in history in 1989, with a thesis on "The Cenesial Assemblies of Transylvania in the 14th-16th centuries".

 In 2010, Pop was awarded by then-President of Romania, Traian Băsescu, the Order of Cultural Merit, Knight rank.
 In 2015, he was awarded the Order of the Star of Romania, Knight rank.
 In 2020, he was awarded by Margareta of Romania the Order of the Crown of Romania, Commander rank.
+In 2021, he was elected member of the Academia Europaea.